JinkoSolar — 2025 at a Glance

 | Solar modules | 130.0 GW | 130.0 GW |

-Notably, Jinko held capacity flat year-on-year and stated it is “taking a more cautious approach to capacity expansion in 2026 and do not expect to add capacity besides upgrades to TOPCon technology.”
+Jinko held capacity flat year-on-year and stated it is “taking a more cautious approach to capacity expansion in 2026 and do not expect to add capacity besides upgrades to TOPCon technology.”

-This matters for the ESS business in two ways.
-First, the company’s financial distress — a US$1.02 billion consolidated net loss, operating cash flow collapsed to RMB 1.08 billion from RMB 16.85 billion — constrains the capital available to invest in scaling ESS manufacturing.
-Capital expenditure fell 65% to RMB 3.30 billion (US$471.9 million) from RMB 9.37 billion in 2024.
+Alongside the US$1.02 billion consolidated net loss, operating cash flow fell to RMB 1.08 billion from RMB 16.85 billion, and capital expenditure fell 65% to RMB 3.30 billion (US$471.9 million) from RMB 9.37 billion in 2024.

 7. ESG and sustainability